Update on St. Jude Medical, Inc. (NYSE:STJ) for the day

 The performance (Year to Date) is currently at 0.79%.

-The current operating margin for St. Jude Medical, Inc. is at 15.50%.
+The current operating margin for St. Jude Medical, Inc. is at *TBA.

-The return on assets for St. Jude Medical, Inc. stands at 5.20%, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
-The dividend yield stands at 1.53% while the payout ratio is 52.70%.
+The return on assets for St. Jude Medical, Inc. stands at *TBA, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
+The dividend yield stands at 1.53% while the payout ratio is *TBA.

-At present the return on equity (ROE) stands at 15.60% and the debt to equity is at 1.29.
+At present the return on equity (ROE) stands at *TBA and the debt to equity is at *TBA.

 Technical: